unitedwu/unitedwu/README.md

-Hi, my name is Felix Walter! <br>
-Student Computer Science at University Leipzig
+Student of Computer Science at University Leipzig

 <!---